 - 5.13.1 Fund based and non-fund based claims on Venture Capital Funds, which are considered as high risk exposures, will attract a higher risk weight of 150 per cent: - 5.13.2 Reserve Bank may, in due course, decide to apply a 150 per cent or higher risk weight reflecting the higher risks associated with any other claim that may be identified as a high risk exposure. - 5.13.3 Consumer credit, including personal loans and credit card receivables but excluding educational loans, will attract a higher risk weight of 125 per cent or higher, if warranted by the external rating (or, the lack of it) of the counterparty.
 As gold and gold jewellery are eligible financial collateral, the counterparty exposure in respect of personal loans secured by gold and gold jewellery will be worked out under the comprehensive approach as per paragraph 7.3.4.
-The 'exposure value after risk mitigation' shall attract the risk weight of 125 per cent. - 5.13.4 'Capital market exposures' will attract a 125 per cent risk weight or risk weight warranted by external rating (or lack of it) of the counterparty, whichever is higher. - 5.13.5 The claims on rated as well as unrated 'Non-deposit Taking Systemically Important Non-Banking Financial Companies (NBFC-ND-SI), other than AFCs and NBFC-IFCs, regardless of the amount of claim, shall be uniformly risk weighted at 100 per cent.
-(For risk weighting claims on AFCs and NBFC-IFCs11, please refer to paragraph 5.8.1) - 5.13.6 All investments in the paid up equity of non-financial entities, which are not consolidated for capital purposes with the bank, shall be assigned a 125 per cent risk weight. - 5.13.7 All Investments in the paid up equity of financial entities (other than banks, which are covered under paragraph 5.6), which are not consolidated for capital purposes with the bank, where such investment is upto 30 per cent of the equity of the investee entity, shall be assigned a 125 per cent risk weight or a risk weight warranted by the external rating (or the lack of it) of the counterparty, whichever is higher.
-The investment in paid up equity of financial entities, which are specifically exempted from 'capital market exposure', shall be assigned a 100 percent risk weight. - 5.13.8 Bank's investments in the non-equity capital eligible instruments of other banks should be risk weighted as prescribed in paragraph 5.6.1
+The 'exposure value after risk mitigation' shall attract the risk weight of 125 per cent. - 5.13.4 'Capital market exposures' will attract a 125 per cent risk weight or risk weight warranted by external rating (or lack of it) of the counterparty, whichever is higher. - 5.13.5 The claims on rated as well as unrated 'Non-Deposit-taking Systemically Important Non-Banking Financial Companies (NBFC-ND-SI), other than AFCs and NBFC-IFCs, regardless of the amount of claim, shall be uniformly risk weighted at 100 per cent.
+(For risk weighting claims on AFCs and NBFC-IFCs16, please refer to paragraph 5.8.1) - 5.13.6 All investments in the paid up equity of non-financial entities, which are not consolidated for capital purposes with the bank, shall be assigned a 125 per cent risk weight. - 5.13.7 All Investments in the paid up equity of financial entities (other than banks, which are covered under paragraph 5.6), which are not consolidated for capital purposes with the bank, where such investment is up to 30 per cent of the equity of the investee entity, shall be assigned a 125 per cent risk weight or a risk weight warranted by the external rating (or the lack of it) of the counterparty, whichever is higher.
+The investment in paid up equity of financial entities, which are specifically exempted from 'capital market exposure' norms, shall also be assigned a 125 per cent risk weight (i.e. 11.25 per cent of capital charge on gross equity position) or as per the risk weight warranted by external rating (or lack of it) of the counterparty, whichever is higher.